DauQuangThanh/SD2-METHOD/templates/commands/summarize.md

 ✓ Project context updated: /absolute/path/to/memory/project-context.md

 Summary of updates:
-  ✓ Project Goal: [Brief summary]
+  ✓ Project Goal: [Brief summary of what was found/updated] ✓ Product Development Stage: [Stage identified]
-  ✓ Tech Stack: [Key technologies found]
-  ✓ Coding Style: [Style guide sources]
-  ✓ Architecture: [Architecture type]
+  ✓ Tech Stack: [Key technologies and versions found] ✓ Coding Style: [Conventions detected from codebase or generated] ✓ Architecture: [Architecture pattern identified]
-  ✓ Error Handling: [Strategy identified]
+  ✓ Error & Log Handling: [Patterns found in code or generated] ✓ Security Guidelines: [Patterns identified]
+  ✓ Environment Management: [Configuration approach]
-  ⚠ Needs Review: [Any sections marked TO BE DETERMINED]
+  ⚠ Needs Manual Review: [Any sections marked TO BE DETERMINED with reasons]

+Last Updated: [YYYY-MM-DD]

 Next steps:
-  1. Review memory/project-context.md for accuracy
+  1. Review /memory/project-context.md for accuracy
-  2. Fill in any [TO BE DETERMINED] sections
+  2. Fill in any [TO BE DETERMINED] sections with project-specific information
-  3. Adjust based on project-specific requirements
+  3. Add any project-specific rules not captured by automated analysis
+  4. Keep this file updated as the project evolves
-  4. This file will be referenced by AI agents for consistency
+  5. This file will be automatically loaded by /implement commands
 ```

 ## Important Notes

-- This command should be run BEFORE the /implement command to ensure AI agents have proper context
+- This command should be run BEFORE `/implement` command to ensure AI agents have proper context.
-- The project-context.md file should be updated whenever major architectural decisions change
+- Run this command again when:
+  - Major architectural changes occur
+  - Coding standards are updated
+  - New frameworks or libraries are adopted
+  - Project moves to a different development stage (PoC → MVP → Production)
-- Keep this file in sync with the actual codebase - it's a living document
+- The project-context.md file is a living document - keep it synchronized with the actual codebase.
-- Share this file with all team members so everyone has the same understanding
+- This file is automatically read by `/implement` commands for consistency.

+Do not create a new template; always operate on the existing `/memory/project-context.md` file.